 Stakeholder and community research

-To ensure objectivity in the collection and analysis of responses, an independent market and social research firm, ORIMA Research, has been engaged by the GMA to conduct the research.
+To ensure independence, a market and social research firm, ORIMA Research, has been engaged by the GMA to conduct the research.

 Privacy